01max/showroom/README.md

 - **Rate limits** — Shopify's public endpoints allow roughly 2 req/s per IP.
 Showroom raises `TooManyRequests` (429) but does not retry automatically.
 Add your own back-off logic.
 - **`/products.json` may be disabled** on some stores.
 You'll receive a `NotFound` or `ServerError`.
 - **User-Agent** — some stores block the default Faraday UA.
 Showroom sets its own identifying header by default; override via `c.user_agent` if needed.
+- **Search result ordering is not stable** — `/search/suggest.json` does not guarantee a consistent order across requests.
+Results with equal relevance scores may alternate non-deterministically.
+Do not rely on `result.products.first` being the same between calls.

 ## License